JoyangAR/Wbot-Manager/README.md

 To dive into the world of Wbot-Manager:

-1. Drop the executable (.exe) and its sidekicks (.dll) in the same folder as your WBOT's secret diary – the `bot.config` JSON file.
+1. Drop the executable (.exe) and its sidekicks (.dll) in the same folder as your WBOT's secret diary – the `bot.json` JSON file.
 2. Hit that execution button.
 Simple, right?

-> **Disclaimer:** Before you hit execute, maybe, just maybe, consider backing up your `bot.config`.
+> **Disclaimer:** Before you hit execute, maybe, just maybe, consider backing up your `bot.json`.
 You know, just in case.

 ## Donations